MetallicGoat/PrizeCommands/README.md

 ---
 `Commands` Command(s) that get executed as console when the prize is triggered.

 ---
+`Player-Commands` Command(s) that get executed as the player when the prize is triggered.

+---
 `Broadcast` Message(s) broadcasted to every player in an arena when a prize is triggered.